Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical date for this entry is June 28, 1867.

 Location.
 34° 3.416′ N, 118° 14.309′ W. Marker is in Los Angeles, California, in Los Angeles County.
 It is in Downtown Los Angeles.
-Marker is at the intersection of Olvera Street and Paseo de la Plaza, on the right when traveling north on Olvera Street.
+It is at the intersection of Olvera Street and Paseo de la Plaza, on the right when traveling north on Olvera Street.
 It is at the plaza entrance to the Olvera Street arcade.
 Touch for map.
 Marker is in this post office area: Los Angeles CA 90012, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Olvera Street Cross (here, next to this marker); Simpson/Jones Building (a few steps from this marker); The Founders of El Pueblo de Los Angeles (a few steps from this marker); First Mayor of Los Angeles Under United States Rule (a few steps from this marker); Camero (a few steps from this marker); Plaza Methodist Church (a few steps from this marker); Los Angeles Plaza (within shouting distance of this marker); The Original Pueblo of Los Angeles (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Olvera Street Cross (here, next to this marker); Simpson/Jones Building (a few steps from this marker); The Founders of El Pueblo de Los Angeles (a few steps from this marker); First Mayor of Los Angeles Under United States Rule (a few steps from this marker); Camero (a few steps from this marker); Plaza Methodist Church (a few steps from this marker); Los Angeles Plaza (within shouting distance of this marker); The Original Pueblo of Los Angeles (within shouting distance of this marker).
 Touch for a list and map of all markers in Los Angeles.

 Also see . . .